-From Boston, the love of my life has been the great teacher to me on American civic history.
+From Boston — she even has the Masshole t-shirt — the love of my life has been the great teacher to me on American civic history.
 My spouse is a senior computer security architect and the most brilliant woman I’ve ever met.
-She has forever changed how i consider myself and the world.
-She and a Calico rescue cat (mae fy nghath galico i’n feddwl!) are my family.
+She’s also trans.
+Like me.
+And she has forever changed how i consider myself and the world.
+Herself, along with a Calico rescue cat (mae fy nghath galico i’n feddwl!), are my family.

 I use Facebook, iOS, and WordPress in Cymraeg (Welsh), although be wary of this dreadfully anoying localization bug with Word.
 Along with Hawai’ian (studied in Hilo, HI) — Cymraeg is one of the tongues of Heaven.
 I’m a member of the translation team that is developing a Welsh platform for accessing Twitter.
 Undergrad studies that I had to abandon for the narrowness of graduate school have decades later coincided with a very fortuitous work opportunity.
 Life is funny that way, no?
 As an ex-academic, I’m still writing just as much, but also getting my hands on the research being integrated with all kinds of fascinating digital platforms.

 Unsurprisingly, my favorite TV programme at the moment is S4C’s /Bang!/ — seriously, it’s soooo good.
 And its mutations-be-damned street Welsh is a powerful staging of Cymraeg cyfoes. #ProjectRunway and #AHS ‘CULT’ are must watches for me as well.
 I don’t think I could be more possibly fond of a cis gay man than for Mr Gunn.
 Also ‘Bojack Horseman’, fourth season especially.